 What to do when your dog eats something bad?
 Should you induce vomiting?

 While making your dog throw up something that was not supposed to end up in their stomach seems like the right idea, it might not be.
-In fact, inducing vomiting in your own dog is a bad idea most of the time.
+Inducing vomiting in your dog is a bad idea most of the time.
 You could cause further harm by doing that.
 Always consult with your veterinarian or Pet Poison Control first.

 So they do come in threes …

-I’m being told that this is the way it goes with adopted dogs.
-I’m even being told that it’s the sign they belong with us.
-I could do with a different way of knowing, but I guess it is what it is.
+Our vet said this is how it goes with adopted dogs.
+They told me it’s the sign they belong with us.
+Of course, I could do with a different way of knowing, but I guess it is what it was.

-I’m just hoping that three will do it and perhaps that might be it for a while.
+I hope three would do it, and perhaps that could be it for a while.

 But not until we got all three.

 Cookie found her own snack outside